 A special enzymes fuels the cancer growth

-With a special test, which uses radioactively labelled glucose and fructose, the researcher followed the sugar through the gut.
+With a special test, which uses radioactively labelled glucose and fructose, the researcher followed the sugar through the gut of the mice.
 Surprisinlgy, they found that most of the fructose was not absorbed into the blood stream in the small intestine but went straight to the colon to feed the tumour cells.
-And the test showed much more interesting facts inside the tumour cells: The fructose was degraded by a special enzyme called fructokinase (KHK), which lowered the cell’s energy level and triggered more glucose metabolism to restore it.
+And the test showed much more interesting facts inside the tumour cells: The fructose was degraded by a special enzyme called fructokinase (KHK or Ketohexokinase), which lowered the cells energy level and triggered more glucose metabolism to restore it.
 This glycolysis also produced the urgently needed fats for the tumour cells to grow.

 Sensitive people could be on risk